samirnarain/translation-app/README.md

   - When English is input → Dutch output
   - When any other language is input → English output
 - **Dynamic Validation**: Only shows valid language combinations from LibreTranslate API
+- **Runtime switching**: If mic is on, switching input language aborts and auto-restarts recognition with the new language; if mic is off, the language is applied immediately with a brief status notice

 ### **Supported Languages (48 total):**
 - **en**: English (default input)